Asquera/elasticsearch-workshop-book/src/ilm/deletion.md

 ## Action

-The Curator provides a [delete_indices](https://www.elastic.co/guide/en/elasticsearch/client/curator/current/delete_indices.html) action to indices.
+The Curator provides a [delete_indices](https://www.elastic.co/guide/en/elasticsearch/client/curator/current/delete_indices.html) action to delete indices.
 The basic structure of this action is:

 ```yaml
 action: delete_indices